Rental Vehicle Surcharge

 - Other miscellaneous charges or fees

-Items not subject to the surcharge of each rental contract include the following:
+These items are not subject to the surcharge of each rental contract:

 - State and local taxes and fees imposed by ARS Title 42, Chapter 5